AlbinLindskog/drf_expirable_tokens/README.rst

 DRF expirable auth tokens
 -------------------------------------
-Drop in replacement for Django REST framework's TokenAuthentication with stateless expirable tokens, far more appropriate for web application-server setups.
+Drop in replacement for DRF Token authentication with short lived tokens, far more appropriate for web application-server setups.

 Setup
 ^^^^^